aop4/heroku-django-REST-template/README.md

 Now, while you're on that `localhost:8000/students/<id>` page, hit the big red DELETE button, and then go to `localhost:8000/students/all` again.
 The student should be gone.

 ## Further reading
+Check out the code in `views.py`, `models.py`, and `serializers.py` that's backing this whole thing.
 Hopefully now you know some of the cool features of the Django REST Framework and want to do more exploring and building.
-Take a gander through the files, feel free to gut them and add your own code, and check out the REST Framework's documentation: http://www.django-rest-framework.org/tutorial/1-serialization/
+Feel free to gut my files and add your own code, and check out the Django REST Framework's tutorial: http://www.django-rest-framework.org/tutorial/1-serialization/